-Few would argue that the Who were one of the best, most energetic, and quite frankly loudest rock and roll bands of the 1960s and 70s.
-Their unique melodies and lyrics, topped with an unmatched rhythm section helped them rise to the top and make them the well-deserved kings of their profession.
+Few would argue that the Who were one of the best, most energetic, and quite frankly loudest rock bands of the 1960s and 70s.
+Their unique melodies and lyrics, topped with an unmatched rhythm section, helped them rise to the top and make them the well-deserved kings of their profession.

 Through Townshend's mother, the group obtained a management contract with local promoter Robert Druce who started booking them as a support act for bands that influenced them like Screaming Lord Sutch, Cliff Bennett & The Rebel Rousers, Shane Fenton & The Fentones, and Johnny Kidd & The Pirates.
 They were particularly interested in the Pirates as they also only had one guitarist, who inspired Townshend to combine rhythm and lead guitar in his style.
 In early 1964, they became aware of another act that included their moniker called Johnny Devlin & The Detours, so they decided it was time to change their name and eventually settled on the Who.

 The band then changed managers, hiring Helmut Gorden who secured them an audition with Fontana Records, but unfortunately they didn't dig their drumming style.
 According to Sandom, Townshend immediately turned on him and threatened to fire him if his playing didn't immediately improve, at which time Sandon left the audition and band in disgust.
 After a few stand-in drummers, they met Keith Moon (drums, percussion, vocals) while gigging at the Oldfield Hotel, who auditioned and based on his obvious prowess, quickly became a full-fledged member.
 This gave them their classic foursome lineup that fans are mostly familiar with.